nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### verifyurl

-This URL points to a simple text file that contains all relay fingerprints (one per line) of the operator and can be used to automatically verify the operatorurl claim bidirectionally.
-All relays contained in the file must use the `verifyurl` field in their ContactInfo for bidirectional verification to suceed.
+The verifyurl points to a simple text file that contains all relay fingerprints (one per line) of the operator and can be used to automatically verify the operatorurl claim bidirectionally.
+All relays contained in the file must use the `verifyurl` field in their ContactInfo for bidirectional verification to succeed.
 Unidirectional commitments are not considered verified.
 The file may contain comments (lines starting with #).
 All relays of the operator's relay family (MyFamily setting) must be listed in the file.
 The verifyurl MUST be on the same domain as the operatorurl.
 The verifyurl field value MUST start with "https://".
+The text file MUST be fetchable by a bot, no CAPTCHA or similar must be presented.

 length: < 254 characters